 The results are in from the 2013 San Francisco Chronicle Wine Competition.
 Trojak Knier Winery is proud to announce that our 2010 Chardonnay and our 2010 Sangiovese were both awarded a Silver Medal.
 We are even more pleased to announce that our 2010 Pinot Noir was awarded a Double Gold!
-That goes along with the Double Gold Medal that our 2009 Cabernet won at the San Francisco International Wine Competition which was held last June.
-We have also just entered several of our 2011 wines in the San Francisco International Wine Competition which will be held this June.
-Look for the results soon.
+That goes along with the Double Gold Medal that our 2009 Cabernet won at the San Francisco International Wine Competition which was held in June of 2012.
+We have also just received a Silver Medal for our 2011 Pinot Noir from the 2013 San Francisco International Wine Competition which was held this past June.

 Check the Events tab to see information on up coming events!